Disorder Suppression of Charge Density Waves in the Honeycomb Holstein Model: Results and discussion

-Finite-size scaling treatment of the CDW structure factor using the critical exponents \(\gamma = 7/4\) and \(\nu = 1\) from the 2D Ising model enables the precise determination of the critical temperature \(\beta_{c}\) \cite{Binder1981}.
-FIG. \ref{fig:04}(a) illustrates the evolution of \(S_{CDW}/L^{\gamma/\nu}\) with \(\beta\) in a clean system (\(\Delta = 0\)).
-Through finite-size scaling analysis, data for different lattice sizes (\(L = 4, 5, 6\)) ideally collapse around \(\beta_c = 5.8\).
-The separation of curves in the low-temperature region (\(\beta > 6\)) indicates that as \(L\) increases, \(S_{CDW}\) approaches a thermodynamic limit saturation value (approximately \(0.8L^{\gamma/\nu}\)), reflecting the long-range correlation of charge order in the absence of disorder.
-The determination of the critical temperature \(\beta_c = 5.8\) provides a benchmark for critical behaviors under subsequent disorder perturbations.
-When weak disorder (\(\Delta = 0.5\)) is introduced, the overall collapse trend of \(S_{CDW}/L^{\gamma/\nu}\) in FIG. \ref{fig:04}(b) remains similar to that in FIG. \ref{fig:04}(a), but the critical temperature exhibits no obvious change while critical fluctuations are enhanced.
-Moderate disorder strength (\(\Delta = 1.0\)) leads to significant deviation in the data collapse in FIG. \ref{fig:04}(c), where curves for \(L = 4,5,6\) cross at \(\beta > 7\).
-This phenomenon originates from disorder-induced electron localization when the localization length \(\xi \approx L\), long-range correlations are truncated by scattering events, causing the failure of critical exponents.
-At this point, the system may enter a new universality class, and traditional scaling analysis becomes inapplicable, reflecting the fundamental alteration of charge order critical behavior by moderate disorder.
-Under strong disorder (\(\Delta = 1.5\)), \(S_{CDW}/L^{\gamma/\nu}\) for all lattice sizes in FIG. \ref{fig:04}(d) cannot collapse across the entire \(\beta\) range.
-This indicates that strong disorder completely disrupts the long-range correlation of charge order, trapping the system in a disorder-frozen state where the effects of temperature and lattice size are overshadowed by strong scattering potentials, rendering scaling analysis physically meaningless.
-The surge in error bars in the \(\beta > 8\) region further confirms the non-equilibrium fluctuation characteristics of charge order under strong disorder.
+Employing the critical exponents $\gamma = 7/4$ and $\nu = 1$ of the two-dimensional Ising model, a finite-size scaling analysis of the CDW structure factor enables precise determination of the critical temperature $\beta_c$ \cite{Binder1981}, as illustrated in Fig.~\ref{fig:04}.
+For the clean system ($\Delta = 0.0$), Fig.~\ref{fig:04}(a) presents $S_{\mathrm{CDW}}/L^{7/4}$ as a function of $\beta$ for lattice sizes $L = 4, 5, 6$, while Fig.~\ref{fig:04}(b) shows the corresponding finite-size scaling collapse: data for all $L$ converge cleanly around $\beta_c = 5.8$, confirming the reliability of this critical temperature.
+This $\beta_c = 5.8$ serves as a benchmark for analyzing modifications of critical behavior induced by disorder.
+When weak disorder ($\Delta = 0.5$) is introduced, Fig.~\ref{fig:04}(c) depicts $S_{\mathrm{CDW}}/L^{7/4}$ versus $\beta$, and Fig.~\ref{fig:04}(d) displays its scaling collapse.
+The overall convergence trend resembles that of the clean system, but $\beta_c$ shifts slightly to 5.9, and critical fluctuations are enhanced (manifested as a broader spread of the curves)---a result consistent with weak disorder perturbing, yet not disrupting, charge-order correlations.
+For moderate disorder ($\Delta = 1.0$), Fig.~\ref{fig:04}(e) illustrates $S_{\mathrm{CDW}}/L^{7/4}$ as a function of $\beta$, and Fig.~\ref{fig:04}(f) presents its scaling collapse.
+Here, the data converge around $\beta_c = 6.7$, though the collapse is less tight than for weaker disorder.
+This phenomenon originates from disorder-induced electron localization (with localization length $\xi \approx L$): scattering events truncate long-range charge order, yet conventional scaling analysis using 2D Ising exponents still yields a consistent critical temperature.
+Under strong disorder ($\Delta = 1.5$), Fig.~\ref{fig:04}(g) shows $S_{\mathrm{CDW}}/L^{7/4}$ versus $\beta$, and Fig.~\ref{fig:04}(h) presents its scaling behavior.
+Although a value of $\beta_c = 7.8$ is extracted, the data collapse deteriorates markedly: curves for different $L$ diverge across the entire $\beta$ range, and error bars expand substantially (especially for $\beta > 8$).
+This indicates that strong disorder completely disrupts long-range charge-order correlations, trapping the system in a ``disorder-frozen'' state---where the effects of temperature and lattice size are overwhelmed by strong scattering potentials.
+Consequently, conventional finite-size scaling becomes only partially applicable, and the enlarged error bars further corroborate the non-equilibrium fluctuation characteristics of charge order under strong disorder.